esphome/esphome-docs/components/speaker/i2s_audio.rst

   - ``pcm_short``
   - ``pcm_long``
 - **timeout** (*Optional*, :ref:`config-time`): How long to wait after finishing playback before releasing the bus.
 Defaults to ``100ms``.
+- All other options from :ref:`Speaker Component <config-speaker>`.

 External DAC
 ************